Periodicities for Taylor coefficients of half-integral weight modular forms

-where $B_k$ denotes the $k$th Benoulli number and $\sigma_k(n)$ is defined in \Cref{secquasi}.
 The discussion above puts no restrictions on the prime $p$ under consideration.
 From now on, we assume that $p$ splits in $\Q(\tau_0)$.
-The first consequence of this choice is that $E_{p-1}(\tau_0) \neq 0$ (see Section 2.1 of \cite{KaM}), which allows us to make the choice of $\omega \neq 0$ in the following proposition.
+The first consequence of this choice is that $E_{p-1}(\tau_0) \neq 0$ (see Section 2.1 of \cite{KaM}), which allows us to pick $\omega \neq 0$ in the following proposition.

+This proposition is nothing but a specialization to our notations of the (more general) $q$-expansion principle from \cite[Section 5.2]{Katz} combined with a $p$-adic version of Damerell's theorem \cite[Comparison Theorem 8.0.9]{Katz} It was formulated and proved as \cite[Lemma 1]{DG} in the special case when $N=1$.
+For the general case which we need here, the proof follows mutatis mutandis; we have omitted this simple translation of the proof given in \cite{DG} for notational simplicity.

 \begin{prop}[{\cite[Lemma 1]{DG}}] Assume that $p$ splits in $\Q(\tau_0)$.
-Pick a complex number $\omega$ so that $\omega^{p-1} = E_{p-1}(\tau_0)$.
+Pick a complex number $\omega_p$ so that $\omega_p^{p-1} = E_{p-1}(\tau_0)$.
 For $i=1,2$ let

 If

 for a positive integer $A$, then